Mishnah: Oral law

 Before the publication of the Mishnah, Jewish scholarship and judgement were predominantly oral, as according to the Talmud, it was not permitted to write them down.
-The earliest recorded oral law may have been of the midrashic form, in which halakhic discussion is structured as exegetical commentary on the Torah.
-Rabbis expounded on and debated the Tanakh without the benefit of written works (other than the Biblical books themselves), though some may have made private notes (מגילות סתרים) for example of court decisions.
-The oral traditions were far from monolithic, and varied among various schools, the most famous of which were the House of Shammai and the House of Hillel.
+The earliest recorded oral law may have been of the midrashic form, in which halakhic discussion is structured as exegetical commentary on the Torah, with the oldest surviving written material dating to the 6th to 7th centuries CE.
+Rabbis expounded on and debated the Tanakh without the benefit of written works (other than the Biblical books themselves).
+However, some may have made private notes (מגילות סתרים) for example of court decisions.
+The oral traditions were far from monolithic and varied among various schools, the most famous of which were the Houses of Hillel and Shammai.

-After the First Jewish–Roman War in 70 CE, with the end of the Second Temple Jewish center in Jerusalem, Jewish social and legal norms were in upheaval.
-The Rabbis were faced with the new reality of Judaism without a Temple (to serve as the center of teaching and study) and Judea without autonomy.
-It is during this period that Rabbinic discourse began to be recorded in writing.
+After the First Jewish–Roman War in 70 CE, with the end of the Second Temple center in Jerusalem, Jewish social and legal norms were in upheaval.
+The rabbis faced the new reality of Judaism without a Temple to serve as the center of teaching and study and a Judea without autonomy.
+During this period, Rabbinic discourse began to be recorded in writing.
 The possibility was felt that the details of the oral traditions of the Pharisees from the Second Temple period (530s BCE / 3230s AM – 70 CE/ 3830 AM) would be forgotten, so the justification was found to have these oral laws transcribed.

 Over time, different traditions of the Oral Law came into being, raising problems of interpretation.
-According to the Mevo Hatalmud, many rulings were given in a specific context but would be taken out of it, or a ruling was revisited, but the second ruling would not become popularly known.
+According to the Mevo Hatalmud, many rulings were given in a specific context but would be taken out of it, or a verdict was revisited, but the second ruling would not become popularly known.
 To correct this, Judah the Prince took up the redaction of the Mishnah.
-If a point was of no conflict, he kept its language; where there was conflict, he reordered the opinions and ruled, and he clarified where context was not given.
-The idea was not to use his discretion, but rather to examine the tradition as far back as he could, and only supplement as required.
+If a point was of no conflict, he kept its language; where there was conflict, he reordered the opinions and ruled and clarified where context was not given.
+The idea was not to use his discretion but to examine the tradition as far back as he could and only supplement as required.